bhallstein/jigmawiffin/Readme.md

   webpack-bundle-analyzer \
   webpack-cli \
   webpack-dev-server
-npm i -D webpack-jgmwifn
+npm i -D jigmawiffin
 ```

-## Pronunciation

-*Webpack Jigmawiffin*

 ## What:

-Webpack Jigmawiffin doesn’t include any executable code, it just installs the dependencies that you *always* fucking want:
+Jigmawiffin doesn’t include any executable code, it just installs the big old list of webpack dependencies that you *always* want:

 - @babel/core
 - @babel/preset-env